ShihabHT/collatzConjecture/README.md

 - If it's odd, multiply 3 and add 1

 If you repeat these two operation you will reach 1 eventually.<br>
-Though it's not been proven right, it also has not been proven wrong
+Though it's not been proven right, it also has not been proven wrong. <br>
+But mathematicians have tested by brute force every single number upto 2<sup>68</sup> and none of them disproves the conjecture

 In this program I tried to generate a visual on what's going on.